-If you decide to get a set-top streaming box, then the price will vary depending upon your choice.
+If you decide to get a set-top streaming box, then the price will vary depending on your choice.
 However, they typically range in price from $50-$100.
-Note that this is a one time purchase, however.
+Note that this is a one-time purchase, however.
 There isn’t a monthly or yearly subscription fee for using a Roku, Apple TV, Amazon Fire TV, Chromecast or other similar device.

 If you elect to use an antenna, then you will also need to purchase that as well.
 Those range in price from $50-$100.